Kinto/kinto/docs/api/permissions.rst

 Managing object permissions
 ===========================

-You can use PUT or PATCH to update or replace :term:`ACLs <ACL>` for an object.
+Permissions can be specified during the creation of an object, and can later be updated using PUT or PATCH.

 .. note::

-    The user that run the permission update is always added to the write ACL in order not to loose control of the object.
+   The user that updates the permissions is always given the ``write`` permission, in order to prevent loosing ownership on the object.

-A blog bucket could be created with the following to give read access to everyone.
+A :ref:`blog bucket <permissions-use-cases>` could be created with the following to give read access to everyone.

 .. code-block::